gaultier/blog/tip_of_the_day_4.md

    |                            ^^^^^^^^ expected `bool`, found `TryFromSliceError`
 ```

-So...it *does* know the type of `err`...
-You naughty compiler, you!
+So...it *does* actually know the type of `err`...
+You naughty compiler, playing games with me!